PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 committing and pushing, select the next family by common execution guard and mapping schema.
 Keep the 64 current records and 128-phase hard limit visible when sizing further migrations.
 Never create, update, or reopen a pull request.

+## Layout pass-set 2 cleanup characterization

+The selected pair contains only Squeeze/Reshape identity cleanup and indexed prune/reconcile cleanup at the end of the second layout recovery pass-set.
+Both are bounded integer mappings behind the same `optimize_layout_transpose_chains` guard, with no defaults or consumers.

+The contract fixes the guard, owner arguments and keywords, source order, preceding two-iteration normalization convergence loop, progress successor, and absence of loads.
+Its strict expected failure requires two `cleanup.layout_pass_set_2.*` records with invoked-only semantics.

+Validation completed sequentially under core-only `uv`: the characterization and existing owner contracts are `6 passed, 1 xfailed in 0.77s`; Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push this characterization before replacing only the two result destinations.
+Preserve the outer guard, convergence predecessor, owner calls, and progress successor.
+Then update the two existing multi-occurrence owner contracts and bounded-store inventory, validate, document, commit, and push.
+Never create, update, or reopen a pull request.